oanda/apidocs/v1/auth.md

 ## Registering Your Application

-Please e-mail [api@oanda.com](mailto:api@oanda.com) if you are interested in using our API.
-We will provide you with client_id and client_secret that you can use for the authentication flow.
+OANDA API on production is currently in a closed beta period with a limited number of slots.
+We will be opening up our beta program in the near future.
+Invited clients will receive client_id and client_secret to use with the authentication flow.

+Our sandbox system is open to everyone to use and does not require authentication.

 ## Obtaining an access token